-The MA Religious Education is part of the MA Education programme at the University of Wales, Newport which provides students with the opportunity to have a postgraduate course specifically tailored to meet their individual professional needs.
+The MA Religious Education is part of the MA Education programme at the University of South Wales which provides students with the opportunity to have a postgraduate course specifically tailored to meet their individual professional needs.
 The postgraduate course is delivered by the School of Humanities and Lifelong Learning which is based at the Caerleon campus.

 The MA Religious Education is a specialist award made up of three compulsory modules, one module selected from any other programme, plus a dissertation.

 In common with all of the MA Education programmes, you must take the core module Research Methodology.
 Three other modules are then selected - the two specialist modules below, and you may then choose one relevant option module from within the MA Education programme.

 Understanding Religion and Culture